-Harmony in the Household.
+Harmony in the Household-

-Mrs. Brace-"Do you and your husband ever disagree?"
+Mrs. Brace-" Do you and your husband ever disagree?
 Mrs. Chace-" No, indeed!
-At least my husband never does.
+At least my husband never does.'

-Four thousand nine hundred and fifteen new books and 1,339 new editions, a total of 6,254, were published in England last year.
+Four thousand nine hundred and fifteen She would scarcely have found courage new books and 1,339 new editions, a total of 6,254, were published in England last year.
 This is an increase of more than 500 over the production in 1891.

 Herbert-"If she loves him, why don' she marry him in spite of her father's objection ?"
-Stella-" Mercy !
-Isn't it a good deal easier to give him up than to admit she is of age ?"
+Stella-" Mercy!
+Isn't it a good deal easier to give him up than to admit she is of age?"